It's the Girl in the Red Truck, Charlie Brown: Critical reception

 The special was originally titled The Girl in the Red Truck, and was scheduled to air in March 1988.
 Numerous production delays caused it to be aired in September 1988, after the release of Who Framed Roger Rabbit.
 While films throughout the ages have used a mix of animation and live-action (the Alice comedies, Song of the South, Mary Poppins) before, Schulz worried that viewers would assume he copied the new film's technique.
-Jill Schulz's father instructed her to clearly emphasize the program's conception date during interviews.
+He instructed his daughter Jill to clearly emphasize the program's conception date during interviews.

 The special was not well-received upon its initial airing and received mixed to negative reviews.
 The New York Times decided "the similarities between the two [Roger Rabbit and It's the Girl in the Red Truck] are superficial", describing it as "relatively primitive" and "generally clumsy" and stating that the interaction was "not terribly convincing".
 Of the show's plot, he commented that the "story goes nowhere."

 Jill Schulz shouldered much of the blame.
 John J. O'Connor, critic for The New York Times wrote, "Part of the problem may be that this production is a family project, the sort of thing that gets bogged down in good intentions and parental pride....
 Although she is perky and likable, and she does a passable dance routine on roller skates, her performance does little or nothing to enliven the spiritless proceedings."

 As of Good Grief being written in 1989, Schulz was still considering further attempts at a "masterpiece".
 Rheta Grimsley Johnson suggested it might be "a quiet story about cancer", inspired by the special Why, Charlie Brown, Why? which aired in March 1990.